e-brent/DNIDProject2/physicalMedia.md

      width = "400"
      height = "500">

 *Fig 1.
 Our first iteration of wiring, which included two servo motors and one button to move them.
-This was a good start, but the wiring was too messy to be sustainable, especially as we continued to add elements, so we ended up completely redoing this same setup to look nicer.*
+This was a good start, but the wiring was too messy to be sustainable, especially as we continued to add elements, so we ended up completely redoing this same setup to look nicer the next time we worked on the project.*

 Adding the LED light for the lamppost felt like the next logical step in our process (Fig 2), and we chose a yellow LED so that it wasn't obviously a colorful light, but it felt warmer and more vintage than a harsh white.
 For wiring the LED, I used [this tutorial](https://roboticsbackend.com/arduino-led-complete-tutorial/) from The Robotics Back-End.
 When I rewired everything for this set up, I organized the wires more neatly.